Tips for Hiking With Dogs

-First and foremost, I advise having a dog specific first aid kit that will contain items relevant to dogs needs in case of minor injury while on the trail.
-Depending on how badly your dog is injured it may be also beneficial to have a packable muzzle as dogs who are hurt can become aggressive; even your own!
+First and foremost, I advise having a dog-specific first aid kit that will contain items relevant to a dog's needs in case of minor injury while on the trail.
+Depending on how badly your dog is injured, it may also be beneficial to have a packable muzzle as dogs who are hurt can become aggressive, even your own!

-I've seen some folks have their dogs wear dog specific booties to protect their sensitive paws.
+I've seen some folks have their dogs wear dog-specific booties to protect their sensitive paws.
 I have mixed feelings about this.
-On one hand, I understand how some terrain may help your dog have a more comfortable hike with them and then, on the other hand, you're in nature and your dog walks on dirt, rocks, grass, and all sorts of things all the time.
-Just use your own personal determination on this and it's nice knowing for some that such an item exists for your dog.
+On the one hand, I understand how booties may help your dog have a more comfortable hike over some terrain; but on the other hand, you're in nature, and your dog walks on dirt, rocks, grass, and all sorts of things all the time.
+Just use your own personal determination on this.
+It's nice knowing that such an item exists for your dog.

-Insects and ticks can be a major nature buzz kill for your dog as well.
-I always have a tick key on hand to remove ticks safely from my dog and I make sure they have had preventative tick and flea medication as well.
-You can discuss the appropriate tick and flea prevention for your veterinarian that's most suitable for the area you live in or will be hiking into.
+Insects and ticks can be a major nature buzzkill for your dog as well.
+I always have a tick key on hand to remove ticks safely from my dog, and I make sure they have had preventative tick and flea medication as well.
+You can discuss with your veterinarian the appropriate tick and flea prevention that's most suitable for the area you live in or will be hiking into.

 There are several products I've seen on the market for dogs to repel insects.
-I've seen natural sprays to breathable shield tanks to using bandanas that have the ability to repeal those pesky flying jerks!
+I've seen everything from natural sprays to breathable shield tanks to using bandannas that have the ability to repeal those pesky flying jerks!
 I'd pop into your local pet supply store and ask about the best solution for insects for your dog.

 Along with pests and bugs that your dog will not enjoy dealing with is another type of hitchhiker: entangled seeds and plant matter.
-I like having a brush or comb available to brush out my dog's coat before hopping back into my truck and also having handy bathing wipes to wipe down my dog's coat to help with getting rid of poisonous plant residue on their coat.
+I like having a brush or comb available to brush out my dog's coat before hopping back into my truck.
+I also have handy bathing wipes to wipe down my dog's coat and help with getting rid of poisonous plant residue.
 I also will give my dog a bath when we get home as well.

 Always remember that other hikers without dogs have the right of way.
 Move to the side with your dog and allow others to pass.

-If you're not sure how your dog will react to being around others hiking test the waters with taking your dog to local parks and have them interact with new people often.
+If you're not sure how your dog will react to being around others while hiking, test the waters by taking your dog to local parks and have them interact with new people often.

 Dogs Love Hiking